jdpark7/uni-chatbot/university-data/curriculum.md

 5 Credits | Grades 9-12
 H.S.

 This one-semester class is designed to bring a deeper awareness to what being healthy encompasses.
-An exploration of the systems of the body coupled with units such as exercise and nutrition, self-esteem and mental health, substance abuse, and family life will guide students into making connections between the results of responsible decision making and how these choices are a direct link to one°Øs health.
+An exploration of the systems of the body coupled with units such as exercise and nutrition, self-esteem and mental health, substance abuse, and family life will guide students into making connections between the results of responsible decision making and how these choices are a direct link to one‚Äôs health.